groverj3/groverj3.github.io/content/articles/2019-07-17_efficiently-filtering-while-reading-data-into-r-with-python.md

 It works, but this doesn't scale up to a full file (it sat for ages until I killed it), and it suffers from R's problems with growing lists in a loop leading to copying rather than appending.
-There are clearly other issues too because my attempts to pre-allocate a list or data frame of the correct size did not spee it up.
+There are clearly other issues too because my attempts to pre-allocate a list or data frame of the correct size did not speed it up.
 This means that I might be doing something wrong.
 Regardless, this is too much work to do something so simple.
 I welcome others to find a pure base R implementation that's better.
 It seems like there *should* be a way to do it.